 Therefore, it’s best to maximize their strength and at the same time enhance fatigue management as part of their daily schedule.
 It could be a good idea to reward those employees who are empowered to do their tasks and show their ability that they can do more than expected.
 It is a great responsibility to genuinely show concern for the welfare of your employees.

-By continuous monitoring, maintenance of trucks and equipment are required then the same goes with the procedures you implement with fatigue management.
+Continuous monitoring and maintenance of trucks and equipment are required then the same goes with the procedures you implement with fatigue management.
 It must be reviewed and often updated to determine the outcome in preventing driver fatigue.
-For every evaluation done, there must be a review of procedures and eventually improve it or correct the ones that didn’t correspond with the necessary adjustments needed.
+For every evaluation done, there must be a review of procedures and eventually improve or correct the ones that didn’t correspond with the necessary adjustments needed.
 Drivers may be asked if the guidelines were met and if these are helpful in performing their jobs.

 Drivers are an essential part of any business in order to carry and deliver goods or provide speedy services.
 Therefore, raising awareness regarding the goals of the company must involve concern for the employee’s welfare.
 It must include continuous training to urge and motivate them to apply the good points that were discussed during forums.